uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements.rst

 ---------------------------------------------------------------------------------------------

 A pseudo-signature describes how an implementation interacts with a type or a function.
-A real signature may differ from the pseudo-signature that it implements in ways where implicit conversions would deal with the difference: function parameters need to implicitly convert from the ones in the pseudo-signature, and return value needs to implicitly convert to the one in the pseudo-signature.
+A real signature (after template instantiation, if applicable) may differ from the pseudo-signature that it implements in ways where implicit conversions would deal with the difference: its function parameter types need to implicitly convert from the ones in the pseudo-signature, and the return value type needs to implicitly convert to the one in the pseudo-signature.

-For an example type ``U``, the real signature that implements ``operator<`` in the table above can be expressed as ``int operator<( U x, U y )``, because C++ permits implicit conversion from ``int`` to ``bool``, and implicit conversion from ``const U&`` to ``U`` if the type is copyable.
+For an example type ``U``, the real signature that implements ``operator<`` in the table above can be expressed as ``int operator<( U x, U y )``, because C++ permits implicit conversion from ``int`` to ``bool``, and implicit conversion from ``const U&`` to ``U`` if the type is copy-constructible.
-For a counter-example, the real signature ``bool operator<( U& x, U& y )`` is not acceptable because C++ does not permit implicit removal of a const qualifier from a type, and so the code would not compile if the implementation attempts to pass a const object to the function.
+For a counter-example, the real signature ``bool operator<( U& x, U& y )`` is not acceptable because C++ does not permit implicit removal of a ``const`` qualifier from a type, and so the code would not compile if the implementation attempts to pass a const object to the function.

 Algorithms